-In the second quarter of 2016, we continued to advance our intellectual property portfolio.
-As previously reported, on August 19, 2015, the USPTO redeclared the interference between Forward Pharma and a subsidiary of Biogen, Inc. regarding claims to the treatment of MS, with a 480 mg daily dose of DMF, the active ingredient in Tecfidera®.
+We continue to advance our intellectual property portfolio.
+As previously reported, on August 19, 2015, the USPTO re-declared the interference between Forward Pharma and a subsidiary of Biogen, Inc. regarding claims to the treatment of multiple sclerosis (MS), with a 480 mg daily dose of DMF, the active ingredient in Tecfidera®.
 The USPTO confirmed Forward Pharma as the senior party based on having an earlier benefit date of our U.S. Patent Application No. 11/576,871.
 Biogen was deemed the junior party with respect to its U.S. Patent No. 8,399,514.
 In August 2015, the parties filed priority statements and motions related to validity and benefit.
 The parties filed oppositions to motions on June 1, 2016.
 Both parties filed replies to the oppositions on August 8, 2016.
 The oral argument remains scheduled for November 30, 2016.